nodejs/node/doc/api/packages.md

 * `"browser"` - any environment which implements a standard subset of global browser APIs available from JavaScript in web browsers, including the DOM APIs.
+* `"deno"` - indicates a variation for the Deno platform.
 * `"development"` - can be used to define a development-only environment entry point. _Must always be mutually exclusive with `"production"`._
 * `"production"` - can be used to define a production environment entry point. _Must always be mutually exclusive with `"development"`._
+* `"source"` - indicates the original .js source file without minification or bundling optimizations, useful for development and debugging workflows.

 The above user conditions can be enabled in Node.js via the [`--conditions` flag][].

-Platform specific conditions such as `"deno"`, `"electron"`, or `"react-native"` may be used, but while there remain no implementation or integration intent from these platforms, the above are not explicitly endorsed by Node.js.
+Platform specific conditions such as `"electron"`, or `"react-native"` may be used, but while there remain no implementation or integration intent from these platforms, the above are not explicitly endorsed by Node.js.

 New conditions definitions may be added to this list by creating a pull request